Red Sox extend affiliation with Sea Dogs through 2022

 With the move, the Red Sox will continue to have a Class AA Eastern League affiliate in Portland through 2022, the longest permitted term under the current Professional Baseball Agreement.

-The 2019 season will mark the Sea Dogs 17th as an affiliate of the Red Sox.
+The 2019 minor league season will mark the Sea Dogs 17th as an affiliate of the Red Sox.

 “We are excited to extend our partnership with the Sea Dogs,” Red Sox Vice President of Player Development Ben Crockett said in a release.
 “The Burke Family, [Sea Dogs President and General Manager] Geoff Iacuessa and the Sea Dogs staff provide a wonderful environment for players to grow and develop, while Portland’s passionate fan base gives our players a taste of what they will see at Fenway.”